GoogleCloudPlatform/puppet-google-compute/README.md

   Description of this test case.

 ##### tests[]/host
+Required.
 Host portion of the URL.

 ##### tests[]/path
+Required.
 Path portion of the URL.

 ##### tests[]/service
+Required.
 A reference to expected BackendService resource the given URL should be mapped to.

 ##### Output-only properties